 2. Create a conversation.
 Don’t do all of the talking, you are not trying to sell them on anything.
 You are there to speak with them about their wants and needs in the home buying process.
 You should encourage their curiosity and dreaming, and then follow up with education on the market.

 By far the most difficult part of nurturing leads who aren’t ready to act yet is actively and consistently following up.
 It takes a lot of organization and a large time commitment.
-This is where an inside sales agent can deliver a great return on investment.
+This is where an ISA real estate can deliver a great return on investment.
 We take away the pressure of remembering how often to follow up, and we make the continual calls until the lead enters the third stage- active searching.
 This can save you hours of time on each lead and assure that no leads slip through the cracks.